Aryan22dwivedi/Covid--19-data-analysis/README.md

 - **Recovery rates** exceed 85% in many regions, but **death rates vary significantly**.
 - **Weekly % increase** highlights ongoing surges in certain regions.
 - **Americas and Europe** show highest case burden, while **SE Asia shows better recovery efficiency**.

 ---

-## 🧪 How to Use This Project:
-1. Clone or download this repository.
-2. Open the provided CSV file in Power BI using `Get Data > Text/CSV`.
-3. Apply transformations if needed (nulls, data types).
-4. Build visuals as outlined above.
-5. Use slicers to explore data by country or WHO region.
-6. Customize layout for storytelling or presentation.

----